-All of the proposed buildings on site are to have a blue roof system to comply with the requirements of Appendix 7 of DLRCC Development Plan 2022-2028 70% of a new roof areas to be constructed as Green/Blue Roofs.
-The blue roof has is to be installed as a first stage storage system and its volume is separate from the overall site attenuation requirement to aid storage during and exceedance event.
-There is a blue roof area application from Beton that is proposed to cover the podium area to provide additional interception storage, see drawing W3683-DR-1018.
+All of the proposed buildings on site are to have a blue roof system to comply with the requirements of Appendix 7 of DLRCC Development Plan 2022-2028 70% of a new roof areas to be constructed as Green/Blue Roofs, this is summarised in Appendix F. The blue roof has is to be installed as a first stage storage system and its volume is separate from the overall site attenuation requirement to aid storage during and exceedance event.
 The proposed Green/ Blue Roof will be an Extensive type, build up comprising of durable, slow growing, low maintenance planting generally sedum type, with a substrate depth of typically 100mm of free-draining growing medium.
+The substrate will be agreed between the blue/green roof supplier and the landscape architect.
+The provision of PV panels on the roofs has meant that some of the roof area is unable to be utilised for the blue/green roof storage, however the PV area used is minimal overall.